-fundraising venture

-buying tickets, thus

-The Churchill Bowls Club

-The club would like to

-The Churchill Bowls Club is looking forward to an exciting 2017 with the club organising barefoot bowls and twilight bowls, planned to commence early in February and running through to March/ April.
-The club will also be fielding teams in the West Gippsland Bowls Pennant competition starting later this year.
-Any person interested in joining the Churchill Bowls Club, can contact the Bowls Club on 5122 1860, there are a number of membership packages available.

-Our popular Thursday night Indoor Bowls which is open to the general public, recommenced on Thursday February 2, starting at 7pm.
+The club is currently dealing with a clothing manufacturer who is in the process of designing and making the clubs uniforms which are necessary for the clubs participation in lawn bowls pennant competition later this year.
+It is envisaged our uniforms will be available in July this year.

+Until next issue - good

-Mid Gippsland Darts Association Summer Competition 2017
+Mid Gippsland Darts Association

-on
+Summer Competition 2017

 DARTS ASSOCIATION LADDER after Round 3

-Team Name Played Won Lost For Against % Pts

-COYOTEZ 3 3 0 21 6 233.3 6

-BULLSHOT 3 2 1 17 10 188.9 4

-YINNAR TIGERS 3 2 1 16 11 177.8 4

-JOKERS 3 1 2 14 13 155.6 2

-REAPERS 3 1 2 8 19 88.9 2

-MUSTANGS 3 0 3 5 22 55.6 0

 Round 2: Yinnar Tigers played host to Jokers winning 6-3 on the night.
 Highest score on the night was 140 from Mark Taylor and Reno Borg (YT).
 Reno also had the most "tons" for the game with 10 scored.
 Highest Men's Finish was by Brian Casey Jnr with 124 scored.
-With one round to go for the Christmas break Yinnar Tigers were sitting well on the Mid Gippsland Darts Association ladder in
+With one round to go for the Christmas break Yinnar Tigers were sitting well on the Mid Gippsland Darts Association ladder in second place.

-second place.
 Round 3: Played at the Morwell RSL due to a close in venue.
-Mustangs gave Yinnar Tigers a scare early in the match but the tigers were able to tough it out winning 6-3.
-A well scored highest Ladies score of 140 by Sharon Taylor (YT) was a highlight of the match.
-Reno Borg with a Men's Highest Finish of 118 and scoring

-Highest Finish also went to Sharon Taylor (YT) with 48 scored.
-Mark Taylor (YT) had his own Highest Men's equal score with 140 and also finished with 6 pegs on the night.

-Mid Gippsland Darts Association Christmas Drawn Doubles event was played on December 15.
+Mustangs gave Yinnar Tigers a scare early in the match but the tigers were able to tough it out Highest Finish also went to Sharon Taylor (YT) with 48 scored.
+Mark Taylor (YT) had his own Highest Men's equal score with 140 and also finished with 6 pegs on the Mid Gippsland Darts Association Christmas Drawn Doubles event was played on December 15.
 Congratulations to Mark Taylor (Yinnar Tigers) and Wendy Rippie (Coyotez).
-Runners Up were Dale Burton-Pye and Jessica
+Runners Up were Dale Burton-Pye and Jessica HATE THE GYM?

+Phone Mandy 0458 317 733

+latrobevalleypt@gmail.com A FITREC and Physical Activity Australia registered fitness professional.

 McDonald.
 Mens Highest Score was Mark Taylor (YT) with 145.
 Men's Highest Finish was Brian Casey Jnr with 146.
 Ladies Highest Score was 121 by Jessie McDonald.
 Ladies Highest Finish Wendy Rippe 40.
 180s on the night to Mark Taylor and Ricky Bennett.
 Thank you to everyone who supported the night, everyone had a lot of fun.

+SESSIONS ARE

+DESIGNED

+FORALL

+FITNESS LEVELS